Northland

 • Peter Ellicott – from Northland Taxis offers a pick up from Mangonui (on the east coast of the North Island, across from Kaitaia) and drop off at Cape Reinga for $100pp, with minimum charge of $200.
 Text 021 070 5783.

 • Salt Air – Based in Paihia.
 Charter flights to Cape Reinga.
-They do land there, so you could seriously splash out and travel back to Paihia in style.
+They do land there, so if you want to travel back to Paihia in style you could always splash out on one of their helicopter rides.
 09 402 8338.

 Header photo: Ngunguru, 2010 (cropped) by Phillip Capper, Wellington, NZ, Wikimedia